horozco/amazon_login_demo/README.md

 ===========
 What is Amazon Connect Demo?
 ----------------
-Amazon Connect Demo is a sample web application in order to learn the
+Amazon Connect Demo is a sample web application in order to learn how to use the Amazon login

 App Dependencies
 ----------------